babab/tuhinga/README.rst

 Using Tuhinga to write XML / HTML5
 ------------------------------------------------------------------------------

-The handling of certain symbols like `js`, `meta`, `link` and 'other' self-closing elements and the *$content* that follows is done by applying a set of rules, called a mapping.
+The handling of certain symbols like `js`, `meta`, `input` and other void elements and the *$content* that follows is done by applying a set of rules, called a mapping.
 All other elements are treated with the default handling of the Lexer (currently there is only a XML/HTML Lexer).

 What follows are the rules that are applied with the default mapping.
 You can alter how these mappings work though.
 This means you can easily